wbandabarragan/ISYA_2025/_sources/info/courses.md

 #### Lecture 5) Tutorial on using py4shocks for characterising ISM shocks

-- py4shocks: a module to find shock waves
+- Python modules to find and characterise shock waves

-- Research applications
+- Research applications of shock finding

 #### Bibliography: